Unifying Overwolf's products under a shared Design System foundation

 Three legacy gray palettes became one

 Each domain, including Marketing, Apps Platform, and CurseForge, maintained its own gray palette.
-This resulted in different hex values for similar neutrals and inconsistent Dark and Light coverage across products.
+This led to different hex values for similar neutrals and inconsistent Dark and Light coverage across products.

 Building the semantic layer during consolidation allowed products to avoid duplicate migration costs.
 As each product adopted the new tokens, the unified Gray scheme was implemented.
 The two-tier architecture supported consolidation without requiring remapping for each product.